n26/psd2-tpp-docs/doc/fallback-pisp.md

 ### Step 2b - Not Recommended - Continue authentication with Two-Step SMS (OTP)

-> ⚠ Use this step only as a fallback to Step 2a
+> :warning: Use this step only as a fallback to Step 2a

 Reasons why SMS is not recommended: